Last Update: 8/24/2016

 For travelers and local visitors alike, the old Mission affords a look back to the State of Montana's earliest beginnings - the place where agriculture, medicine, education and religion were first introduced.

-The Mission Complex is open for tours from April 15 through October 15, and the Visitor's Center, Gift Shop and Museum are open year around.
+The Mission Complex is open for tours from April 15 through October 15.
 Groups and school tours are always welcome.

 P.O.
 Box 211